-Steve Irizarry is a Co-Founder of the firm and the Managing Partner for Healthcare.
+Steve Irizarry is a Co-Founder and Managing Partner of the firm.
 Steve worked as a senior legislative advisor for almost a decade on Capitol Hill, having served as counsel to the Chairman of the House Energy and Commerce Committee, Chairman of the Senate Health, Education, Labor & Pensions (HELP) Committee, Chairman of the Senate Special Committee on Aging, and then-Senator Chuck Hagel (R-NE).

 Prior to joining Roberti Global, Steve was a Senior Vice President with the Capitol Hill Consulting Group and ML Strategies.
-Throughout his career, Steve has delivered winning outcomes for a diverse group of health care clients, including Fortune 500 pharmaceutical and biotech companies, device manufacturers, university healthcare systems, providers, and trade associations.
+Throughout his career, Steve has delivered winning outcomes for a diverse group of clients, including some of the world’s largest and most respected Fortune 500 companies such as Amgen, Boeing, Pfizer, Samsung, and Valero, just to name a few.

 Since 2015, Steve has served on the Board of the Children’s Charities Foundation of Washington, DC, which has raised and distributed over $10 million in grants for programs that support disadvantaged and at-risk children in the DC metropolitan area.
 In 2018, the Foundation awarded Steve their Star for Children Award for his work on behalf of the organization and the children they serve.